-Forfeiture - The Company estimates forfeitures at the time of grant and revises those estimates in subsequent periods if actual forfeitures differ from those estimates.
-The Company uses historical data to estimate pre-vesting forfeitures and records stock-based compensation expense only for those awards that are expected to vest.
-All stock-based payment awards are amortized on a straight-line basis over the requisite service periods of the awards, which are generally the vesting periods.
-If the Company's actual forfeiture rate is materially different from its estimate, the stock-based compensation expense could be significantly different from what the Company has recorded in the current period.
+Forfeiture - For 2016 the Company estimated forfeitures at the time of grant and revised those estimates in subsequent periods if actual forfeitures differed from those estimates.
+The Company used historical data to estimate pre-vesting forfeitures and recorded stock-based compensation expense only for those awards that were expected to vest.
+All stock-based payment awards were amortized on a straight-line basis over the requisite service periods of the awards, which were generally the vesting periods.
+If the Company's actual forfeiture rate was materially different from its estimate, the stock-based compensation expense could have been significantly different from what the Company recorded in the current period.
+Following the adoption of ASU 2016-09, the Company no longer estimates forfeitures at the time of grant but records the forfeitures as they occur.